Can my loved ones visit me in prison? Task

 Your loved ones can visit you when you’re in prison.
 This includes your partner and close family members.

-Your visitors will need to be over the age of 18, unless they are accompanied by an adult.
-The prison governor may allow people aged 16–18 years old to visit unaccompanied by an adult, so long as they have parental consent.
+Your visitors will need to be over the age of 18 unless they are accompanied by an adult.
+The prison governor may allow people aged 16–18 years old to visit unaccompanied by an adult, as long as they have parental consent.

 If you have committed a sexual or violent crime, visitors under the age of 18 are not allowed.

 Prison has different rules for: